George Rayner

-George Rayner (15 October 1863 – 20 February 1915) was a New Zealand cricketer.
-He played in seven first-class cricket matches for Canterbury and Otago between 1884 and 1890.
+George Lucas Rayner (15 October 1863 – 20 February 1915) was a New Zealand cricketer.
+He played in seven first-class cricket matches for Canterbury and Otago between the 1884–85 and 1889–90 seasons.

-Rayner's highest first-class score was 49 not out, the highest score of the match, batting at No. 9 for Canterbury when they defeated Otago by 10 wickets in February 1887.
+Rayner was born at Northampton in England in 1863.
+He made his representative debut for Canterbury during the 1884–85 season.
+His highest first-class score was 49 not out, the highest score of the match, batting ninth in the order for Canterbury when they defeated Otago by 10 wickets in February 1887.
 A year later, playing for Otago, he made 11 and 33, the second-highest score of the match, when Otago beat Canterbury by 103 runs.

 Rayner married Lizzie Lane in Ashburton in December 1892.
 They lived in Christchurch, where he worked as a bootmaker.
 In 1908 he became the publican of the Shades Hotel in Hereford Street, Christchurch.
-He died in Christchurch in February 1915, aged 51.
+He died in Christchurch in February 1915, aged 51 after suffering from pulmonary tuberculosis.
 His wife died in November 1941, survived by their daughter.